August 21, 2017

 But what it taught me was the location for this awesome event was no more than a days drive or so.
 It got me thinking that just maybe, I’d be there.

 After that, there were some occasional big trips.
-Mostly we went to Denver with the Church, or across the pass to Durango to the James Ranch where we purchased the bulls for our ranch.
+Mostly we went to Denver with the church, or across the pass to Durango to the James Ranch where we purchased the bulls for our ranch.
 It was in Durango that I first ate Chinese food, and found it to my liking.
 I’d heard of Chinese food, but had never eaten it (fourteen years old, and I’d never eaten Chinese food).
 I began to appreciate that other cultures outside my traditional American/Western/Spanish/Lebanese culture had to offer.

 College brought a few long distance trips, mostly me and my roomies headed someplace, often times with just money for gas in our pockets and no clear destination in mind.
-We went hungry a lot on those expeditions mostly due to every nicle having to go to fuel.
+We went hungry a lot on those expeditions mostly due to every nickle having to go to fuel.

 I flew across oceans, visited cities that had just been pictures in books.
-I got to eat at the tables of people with who I could barely converse, and experienced incredible hospitality, and the warmth of their cultures.
+I got to eat at the tables of people with whom I could barely converse, and experienced incredible hospitality, and the warmth of their cultures.

 All that to discover what I’d once considered an almost impossible task at 11, is now nothing more than a little drive to go see one of the great spectacular events of nature.
-On August 21st, my wife and I will be sitting at table in a vineyard, drinking a glass of wine, and experiencing something I’ve waited 50 years for.
+On August 21st, my wife and I will be sitting at table in a vineyard, drinking a glass of wine, and experiencing something I’ve waited fifty years for.

 Funny how the universe gets bigger.
-And it’s funny how what was a staggering trip is nothing more a couple of hours away..
+And it’s funny how what was a staggering trip is nothing more a couple of hours away.